top of page

 What is the GHG Protocol?

-The Greenhouse Gas Protocol takes into account emissions from the six main greenhouse gases generated by human activities, namely:
+The Greenhouse Gas Protocol now accounts for the seven main greenhouse gases generated by human activity:

-N2O - nitrous oxide used in the cold industry and the automotive industry
+• N2O – Nitrous oxide, used in industry and agriculture.

-More recent international standards are based on the GHG Protocol's carbon accounting method, such as the ISO 14064 standard created in 2006.
-This standard introduces the requirement for third-party verification of carbon accounting.
+More recent international standards, such as ISO 14064 (created in 2006), are based on the GHG Protocol’s carbon accounting methodology.
+The latter introduced the requirement for third-party verification of carbon accounts..

 What are the goals of the GHG Protocol?